DrEmpiricism/Optimize-Offline/README.md

 ## Using Optimize-Offline as TrustedInstaller ##

 Running Optimize-Offline as Trusted Installer enhances every operation it performs including properly unloading the image.
 This enhanced capability is provided by the "Start-Optimize-BAU-TI.ps1" script.
-The script is a the custom-made version of the generic "RunAsTI" script [GitHub] (https://github.com/AveYo/LeanAndMean/blob/main/RunAsTI.bat) and includes a unique solution for providing the power of Trusted Installer, but still correctly loading the HKCU USER hive as opposed to Window's natively loading the TI SYSTEM hive.
+The script is a the custom-made version of the generic "RunAsTI" script [GitHub-AveYo](https://github.com/AveYo/LeanAndMean/blob/main/RunAsTI.bat) and includes a unique solution for providing the power of Trusted Installer, but still correctly loading the HKCU USER hive as opposed to Window's natively loading the TI SYSTEM hive.

 Open the custom configuration JSON file (Configuration.json) in any text editing program and edit any values for your specific optimization requirements.
 While editing the Configuration.json file, do not change the template structure and make sure its formatting is retained when adding or changing values.